marubon/imgautopt/README.md

 ## Usage

-First, download all files and deploy the files to your chosen direcotry, and add the full path to your environment variable (i.e. $PATH).
+Download all files and deploy them to your chosen direcotry, and add the full path to your environment variable (i.e. $PATH).

 The following is a example to add the script directory to the environment variable.

 	export PATH=${PATH}:<FULL PATH OF YOUR CHOSEN DIRECTORY>

-Imgautopt resizes and compresses images in current directory based on specified resampling width.
+Imgautopt resizes and compresses images in current directory based on specified resampling width, so you have to move current directory to a directory including target images.

+	$ cd <directory contains target images>
     $ imgautopt <resampling width>

-The script outputs resized and compressed images to "./output" directory
+The script outputs resized and compressed images to "./output" directory.

 ## Log